animewebsites/freeanimewebsites/README.md

 To run FreeAnimeWebsites on your local machine:

 - Download this repository
-- Open the `index.html` file in a browser
+- Open the `index.html` file in a browser.

-Best Regards
-KayoAnime
+Enjoin